rcasady616/Selenium.WebDriver.Equip/README.md

 Selenium.WebDriver.Equip or Equip for short is a project that contains commonly use functionality that is missing in Selenium WebDriver.
 The functionalities in this project are not specific to any single web application.

+Try it your self with the NuGet package at https://www.nuget.org/packages/Selenium.WebDriver.Equip/

 ## Key Features ##
 * IWebElements
  * WaitUntil conditions like: WaitUntilExists, WaitUntilVisible